Army–Navy Game: Prominence and evolution

 The game is especially emotional for the seniors, called "first classmen" by both academies, since it is typically the last competitive regular season football game they will ever play (though they sometimes play in a subsequent bowl game).
 However, some participants in the Army–Navy Game have gone on to professional football careers.
 For example, quarterback Roger Staubach (Navy, 1965) went on to a Hall of Fame career with the National Football League's Dallas Cowboys that included starting at quarterback in two Super Bowl victories (including being named the Most Valuable Player of Super Bowl VI), and Alejandro Villanueva (Army, 2010) was later an offensive tackle with the NFL's Pittsburgh Steelers and Baltimore Ravens.

 The game is the last of three contests in the annual Commander-in-Chief's Trophy series, awarded to each season's winner of the triangular series among Army, Navy, and Air Force since 1972.
 The rivalries Army and Navy have with Air Force are much less intense than the Army–Navy rivalry, primarily due to the relative youth of the Air Force Academy, established in 1954, and the physical distance between the Air Force Academy and the other two schools.
 The Army–Air Force and Navy–Air Force games are usually played at the academies' regular home fields, although on occasion they have been held at a neutral field.

+President Barack Obama performs the coin toss before the annual Army vs. Navy football game at FedEx Field in Landover, Md., Saturday, December 10, 2011.

 Since 1901, there have been ten sitting presidents of the United States to attend the Army–Navy Game.
 The first was Theodore Roosevelt, who attended the game in 1901 and 1905.
-Harry S. Truman attended all but one edition during his eight years in office (1945–1952), missing the 1951 game due to vacation.
-George W. Bush and Donald Trump each attended three times; Bush in 2001, 2004, and 2008, and Trump in 2018, 2019, and 2020.
+Harry S. Truman attended all but one edition during his eight years in office (1945–1953), missing the 1951 game due to vacation.
+George W. Bush attended three times in 2001, 2004, and 2008.
+President Donald Trump attended three times in 2018, 2019, and 2020 during his first presidency, and one time in 2025 during his second presidency.
 Trump also attended two games as president-elect in 2016 and 2024.
 John F. Kennedy attended both games played during his presidency in 1961 and 1962; he was assassinated fifteen days before the 1963 game.
 Presidents who each attended once include Woodrow Wilson (1913), Calvin Coolidge (1924), Gerald Ford (1974), Bill Clinton (1996), and Barack Obama (2011).